A Generalised Exponentiated Gradient Approach to Enhance Fairness in Binary and Multi-class Classification Tasks: Discussion

 \item Concerning binary classification, users can employ GEG-CP in use cases where higher fairness is more relevant than having more positive outcomes predicted \revised{(e.g., use cases protected by specific regulations or ML-models employed in sensitive scenarios~\cite{noauthor_eu_2023})}.

-\item We suggest adopting \tool instead of the pre-processing DEMV \revised{and Blackbox post-processing} approaches to achieve higher fairness.
+\item We suggest adopting \tool instead of the pre-processing DEMV \revised{and Blackbox post-processing} approaches to achieve higher fairness with an LR base classifier.
 Additionally, when applied to datasets with low class imbalance, \tool can achieve higher prediction effectiveness than DEMV.

 \item \revised{As expected, we observed an increase in the training time of ML models while using \tool.\footnote{\revised{On average, on a MacBook Pro M3 with 18GB of RAM, the training time of an LR model with GEG-SP and GEG-EO is $\sim$10 seconds, while with GEG-CP is $\sim$6 seconds, compared to $\sim$2 seconds of the base LR model.}} This increase in the training time is due to the additional constraints imposed on the model.
 However, since \tool works on the training behaviour of the model, we did not observe an increase in the average inference time of a model trained with \tool.}